calder12/seed/src/_packs/utilities/seed-spacing.md

   - spacing
 ---

-Spacing utility pack for Seed
+A series of utility classes that adjust the margin and padding property of a selector, with support for responsive modifiers.

 ## Install